nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

     * Pros: Will use less memory (e.g. for `delete`, just save the student being deleted).
     * Cons: We must ensure that the implementation of each individual command are correct.

+### Add Student
+#### Implementation

+The add student feature allows the CS2100 to add a new student into the student list.
+Its implementation introduces the following classes:

+- `AddCommand` that extends `Command`
+- `AddCommandParser` that implements `Parser<AddCommand>`
+- Student information: `Student`, `Name`, `StudentId`, `ClassId`, `Email`, `UniqueStudentList`

+The syntax of this command is `add -n <NAME> -sid <STUDENT_ID> -cid <CLASS_ID> -email <EMAIL>`.
+For instance, `add -n Erwin -sid A0234596H -cid B02 -email e0543221@u.nus.edu` will create a student with the given name, student id, class id and email.

+Given below is a possible usage scenario:

+The CS2100 TA keys in the command `add -n Erwin -sid A0234596H -cid B02 -email e0543221@u.nus.edu`.

+The mechanism is as described below:
+- Upon detecting `add` as the command word. `ProgrammerErrorParser` will create a `AddCommandParser` with the input name, student id, class id and email.
+- `AddCommandParser` parses the name, student id, class id and email and creates a `Student` object.
+It will then create a `AddCommand` with the new `Student` object.
+- `AddCommand` receives the new `Student` object and checks if any student in `UniqueStudentList` shares the same `studentId` and `email` with the newly created student.
+- If the new `Student` is unique it will be added to the `UniqueStudentList`.
+- ProgrammerError will show a success message for adding the student.
+For example, `New student added: Erwin; Student ID: A0234596H; Class ID: B02; Email: e0543221@u.nus.edu` in the `resultDisplay`, informing the user that the add operation is valid.

+The following sequence diagram shows how the add command works:

+The following activity diagram summarizes what happens when a CS2100 TA executes a new command:

+#### Design considerations:

+#### Aspect: Only unique Student ID and email is accepted:
+- Each student object should have unique Student ID and email.
+  - Pros:
+    - Ensures that each student is unique and easily identifiable with the key attributes.
+    - Ensures that there are no duplicates and redundant data.
+  - Cons:
+    - The strict checks on the `UniqueStudentList` will affect `EditCommand` when the user tries to edit an existing student.
+    This will happen when the user only wants to edit one of the attribute.
+(For example, studentId.)
+    This newly edited student will have an old copy of the email.
+This side effect will casue the newly created `student` to clash with its old instance in `UniqueStudentList`, causing the command to fail, even though it should be valid.
+As such, it makes it hard to implement, as we have to ensure that it works with `EditCommand` as well.

 ### Student List Filtering

 #### Proposed Implementation